 DEADLINE for initial registration is March 1, 2018.

-This rule requires Originating Depository Financial Institutions (ODFIs) to identify and register their Third-Party Sender customers
+This rule requires Originating Depository Financial Institutions (ODFIs) to identify and register their Third-Party Sender customers.
+The registration process promotes consistent customer due diligence among all ODFIs, and serves as a tool to support Nacha’s continuing efforts to maintain ACH Network quality.

 Register your Third-Party Sender customers here.